hillerlab/ForwardGenomics/README.md

 ```

+#####2: List of element identifiers
-2: A file listing the identifiers of each element (genomic region) that should be processed.
+This file should list the identifiers of each element (genomic region) that should be processed.
 If you want to process all elements, you can get this list from the global percent-identity file with 'tail -n +2 globalPid.file | cut -f1 -d " "'

 Example:
 ```